 ManyPets vs Waggel vs Petplan

 £12,000 per year

 |Death of pet cover (if pet dies through illness or injury)||£6,000||£1,000||£2,000|

 |Vet video calls|

 ManyPets* offers a vast number of pet insurance policies with a policy that should meet every pet owner's needs.
-The online claims process removes the laborious task of filling out claims forms and chasing vets and having an online account means you have easy access to your policy documents at all times.
-The virtual vet video calls - free for ManyPets customers - is an exciting addition to a pet insurance policy that could save you money on vet bills in the long term.
+The online claims process removes the laborious task of filling out claims forms and chasing vets and having an online account means you have easy access to your policy documents at all times, although a number of recent customer reviews are complaining of long waits for claims to go through.
+However, the virtual vet video calls - free for ManyPets customers - is an exciting addition to a pet insurance policy that could save you money on vet bills in the long term.